scando1993/thingsboard.github.io/partners/hardware/program/index.md

         <div class="container">
             <p>
                 There are three different partnership levels listed above.
-                Silver Partnership does not require any fees but assumes you have basic ThingsBoard knowledge and will prepare the online tutorial and demo dashboard on your own.
+                Silver Partnership does not require any fees but assumes you have basic Pacificsoft knowledge and will prepare the online tutorial and demo dashboard on your own.
                 Gold and Platinum Partnership levels introduce yearly fees and thus include our support services and help with preparing online tutorials and dashboards.
             </p>
         </div>